 Equipment: Dumbbells, yoga mat

 The best adjustable dumbells are a staple of any home gym setup, but they're not going to help you get in shape if you don't use them.
-This full body dumbbell workout is one of the best 30-minute workouts for people who are looking to incorporate dumbbells into a cardio-heavy routine.
+This full body dumbbell workout is one of the best 35-minute workouts for people who are looking to incorporate dumbbells into a cardio-heavy routine.
 You only need one pair of weights for this workout (and if you don't have dumbbells, you can definitely substitute some homemade weights).
-It’s not intimidating — it's still mostly a cardio workout, just with weights.
+It’s not intimidating — Joe Wicks, aka The Body Coach, is fantastic at guiding you through the session, and if you only have 30-minutes, you can always skip the ab workout at the end.
+Here's what happened when our fitness editor put this workout to the test.

 8. 30-minute home dumbbell workout